-I saw this recipe a little bit ago on Two Peas and A Pod who adapted this recipe from Joy the Baker.
+I saw this recipe for flourless peanut butter chocolate chip cookies a little bit ago on Two Peas and A Pod who adapted this recipe from Joy the Baker.
 Maria at Two Peas in a Pod is a real cookie connoisseur.
 So I really wanted to try this recipe.
 Plus my son has a friend with a gluten allergy and I thought maybe I could have these for when he’s at our home.

 They would also be an excellent treat to whip up for an after school snack or to toss into a sack lunch for school.
 They turned out great.
 I did ask my family if they prefer these or my regular PB cookie.
 They all prefer the regular PB cookie I make, but this still was a great cookie.

 Today, I also wanted to share some school lunch ideas that I came across recently.
 One of the biggest tips was to mix up what you use to put the sandwiches on whether it be rolls, a hot dog bun, tortilla, or mini bagels.
 There are all kinds of fun options out there.